 Emitter Object tab: Falloff quicktab

-In X-Particles 4, the emitter has its own falloff control.
+The X-Particles emitter has its own falloff control.
 This is only applicable when emitting from an object.
 Normally, the emitter will emit from all polygons (or points or edges) in the object, unless of course this is restricted by a selection tag or when emission is controlled by texture or lights.
 What this feature does is allow you to apply a falloff zone to the object so that particles will only be emitted if the emission point is within that zone.

 Note that the falloff is available in all object modes except Object Position, Object Volume, and Voxel Grid.
 Also, it does not work with the special 'fluid' emission types 'Regular' and 'Hexagonal'.

 In all cases the assessment of whether an emission point is within the falloff zone is made before any other effects from selection tags or textures.
 For example, if you are emitting from a texture, the emitter will first calculate whether a possible emission point falls within the falloff, and if it does, then it will calculate the effect of the texture on emission.
-This allows you to combine the falloff with other controls on emission: the falloff does not override any other controls.
+This enables you to combine the falloff with other controls on emission: the falloff does not override any other controls.

 To use the falloff open the 'Falloff' quick tab and select a mode other than 'Infinite'.
 You can adjust its shape, size and position to cover the areas to emit from.
 Importantly, you should note that the falloff MUST intersect the object's surface at some point for particles to be emitted.
 If the falloff is moved so that it is completely outside the object, or if it is resized so that it is entirely within the object, no particles will be emitted.